 Lots of outdoor spaces have free wifi, especially if you can situate yourself near a cafe.
 Alternatively, use your mobile phone as a data point for your laptop.
 This is a great way to soak up some Vitamin D, and reduce your sunshine FOMO.

-If you’re worried about screen glare, you can use this helpful hack guide that shows you how to create a DIY Laptop Sun Shade using household items.
+If you’re worried about screen glare, you can use this helpful hack guide that shows you how to create a DIY Laptop Sun Shade using household items, or alternatively set yourself up under a parasol such as this beautiful option from Lakeland Furniture.

 Tip #3 – Work near a window